-Impairment for loans and advances to customers for the 13 months ended 31 January 2024 is €0.6m (2022: €2.9m).
-This variance is driven by a decrease in the management overlay during the period reflecting the impacts of forward looking macro-economic data.
-Specific provisions remain at a low level.
+Impairment for loans and advances to customers for the 12 months ended 31 January 2025 is €3.5m (FY24: €0.6m).
+The Bank continues to experience a low level of actual losses.

-The total provision balance has remained stable at €25m (2022: €25m) which represents 1.09% of total loans and advances to customers (2022: 1.12%).
-Increases in the modelled ECL were offset by a lower management overlay as the model was updated to incorporate scenarios previously included in the overlay.
-The overall impairment coverage of 1.09% is representative of the strong credit quality of the portfolio and low levels of delinquency.
-Over 90% of the portfolio has a probability of default (PD) grade between 1 and 9 and are not classified as credit impaired.
-Contracts within this range are classified as performing in line with credit risk policies and do not exhibit potential weaknesses that requires enhanced monitoring or corrective action.
+The total provision balance has decreased to €22m (FY24: €25m) which represents 1.05% of total loans and advances (FY24: 1.09%).
+Decreases in the modelled expected credit losses (ECL) were driven by lower volumes.
+The management overlay remained stable.
+The overall impairment coverage of 1.05% is representative of the strong credit quality of the portfolio.
+90% of the portfolio has a probability of default (PD) grade between 1 and 9.
+Contracts within this range are classified as performing in line with credit risk policies and do not exhibit potential weaknesses that require enhanced monitoring or corrective action.
+Approximately 10% of the portfolio has a PD grade of between 10 and 16.